Baguettes waiting to be sold at &Grain in Garwood, N.J. Photo credit: Craig Donofrio | Grapevine Studios |

 “It’s a myth, he says, that the minerals in water change how bread rises, and ultimately, how it tastes.”

+The way to notice mass produced bread is to simply flip over the loaf.
+Tiny holes will be present on any highly manufactured bagel or bread, because dozens are placed on perforated sheets, and then thrown in the oven.
+Ropelski bread-making process is entirely different, clearly visible in a side-by-side comparison.
 Another key difference in bread is holes.
 Properly proofed bread, meaning bread that has been mixed correctly and is made to rise uniformly, will have a variety of holes in shape and size.
 Mass produced breads are overly mixed and kneaded, which creates a uniform size and shape to the holes in the bread.

 One factor that doesn’t affect Ropelski’s bread is water.
 It’s a myth, he says, that the minerals in water change how bread rises, and ultimately, how it tastes.
 Any skilled breadmaker knows how to change the composition of the dough to deal with hard or soft water and varying mineral content.
 Ropelski says that he could make one loaf with water from California and another loaf with water from New York, and, if each loaf has been properly proofed, the difference would be near impossible to spot.